yb23/HySCDG/README.md

 **If you need to run the code on CPU**, simply add the --cpu flag.

+Our pretrained pipeline is available on HuggingFace : https://huggingface.co/Yanis236/HySCDG.
+It can be directly used to run the generation pipeline.

 **Needed data**
 The provided code is adapted to FLAIR data.
 + FLAIR dataset is publicly available here: https://ignf.github.io/FLAIR/index.html